Get Started with Ripe

 We don't deliver to your area!

-Written by Ripe London on November 28, 2018
+Written by Ripe London on April 19, 2024

 Energy Boosting Fruit to Eat Before & After a Workout

-Fruit is an excellent choice of workout food because it offers specific nutrients that are vital for exercise by helping to boost energy levels.
-Here, we will look at the nutrients that are so important for a workout, and what fruits to eat both before and after exercise.
+Fruit is an excellent choice for workout food because it offers specific nutrients that are vital for exercise by helping to boost energy levels.
+Before we talk about the best fruit for energy that you should be eating before an intense workout, let's look at the nutrients that you should be consuming to ensure you're making the most of your workout routine.

 The roles of nutrients in exercise

-With the right combination and amounts of these nutrients, you can maximise your performance during exercise by staving off hunger and fighting fatigue.
+There are three key nutrients needed to fuel your body during a workout: fat, carbohydrates and protein.
+With the right combination and amounts of these nutrients in your pre-workout meal, you can maximise your performance during exercise by staving off hunger and fighting fatigue.
 Eating the right food post-workout will also help to aid recovery as well.
 Here are the roles each nutrient plays during and after exercise:

 Fat